couchbase/n1k1/README.md

     - decision on "too far ahead" might be situational and depend on global, process-wide workload?

+- base.ValsJoin/ValsSplit() won't work if a val is non-JSON / BINARY, especially with embedded newlines?
+  - need to replace embedded newlines?
+  - need type detection to see if it's BINARY first, and safely encode somehow?
+  - rename ValsJoin/ValsSplit to ValsEncode/ValsDecode?

 - conversion of N1QL query-plan into n1k1 query-plan?

 - ORDER BY / OFFSET / LIMIT's max-heap should optionally spill out to